Webapper/ParzRKit/README.md

 How you help me
 ---------------

-Feel free to use my extension, I hope that you may enjoy that and may help you on your better efficiency.
+Feel free to use my lib, I hope that you may enjoy that and may help you on your better efficiency.
 Well, you should donate me some credits via PayPal if my help counts for you on your work:

 <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=5KQ66J5DF97RA">
 <img src="https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif" border="0" name="submit" alt="PayPal - The safer, easier way to pay online!">